wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/HA/SRE-List.md

 - [howtheysre #Project#](https://github.com/upgundecha/howtheysre): A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE).

+# Tutorial

+- [2022-What every SRE should know about GNU/Linux shell related internals: file descriptors, pipes, terminals, user sessions, process groups and daemons #Series#](https://biriukov.dev/docs/fd-pipe-session-terminal/0-sre-should-know-about-gnu-linux-shell-related-internals-file-descriptors-pipes-terminals-user-sessions-process-groups-and-daemons/): Despite the era of containers, virtualization, and the rising number of UI of all kinds, SREs often spend a significant part of their time in GNU/Linux shells.
+It could be debugging, testing, developing, or preparing the new infrastructure.
+It may be the good old bash, the more recent and fancy zsh, or even fish or tcsh with their interesting and unique features.

 # OpenSource

 ## Incidents Management